CosmWasm/docs-deprecated/docs/02-getting-started/03-setting-env.md

 ## Setup Go CLI {#setup-go-cli}

-Let's configure the `wasmd` executable, point it to the testnet, create a wallet and ask for tokens from faucet:
+Let's configure the `junod` executable, point it to the testnet, create a wallet and ask for tokens from faucet:

 First source the **uni** network configuration in the shell: